Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Identification

 The first main assumption is about the data generating process for untreated potential outcomes.
 In particular, we impose the following structure on untreated potential outcomes in each time period. \begin{assumption}[Model for Untreated Potential Outcomes] Untreated potential outcomes are generated by the following interactive fixed effects model

-\end{assumption} We assume that in all time periods, untreated potential outcomes are generated by an interactive fixed effects model that includes an individual fixed effect, a time fixed effect, and a single time-invariant unobservable whose ``effect'' can change over time.
+\end{assumption} We assume that in all time periods, untreated potential outcomes are generated by an interactive fixed effects model that includes an individual fixed effect, a time fixed effect (to conserve on notation we absorb the time fixed effect into the term $Z_i'\delta_t$ by having $Z_i$ include an intercept and where the corresponding element of $\delta_t$ is equal to the time fixed effect), and a single time invariant unobservable whose ``effect'' can change over time.

 Some important comments about the model in \Cref{ass:model} are in order.
 First, \Cref{ass:model} only puts structure on how untreated potential outcomes are generated.
 It does not put any structure on how treated potential outcomes are generated, and this allows for essentially unrestricted treatment effect heterogeneity.
 In particular, our setup allows for individuals to select into the treatment on the basis of having ``good'' treated potential outcomes relative to individuals who do not participate in the treatment.
 Not putting any structure on treated potential outcomes comes at the cost of not identifying more general parameters such as the average treatment effect (for the entire population).
 In particular, this means that it may be difficult to predict what the effect of participating in the treatment would have been for individuals that did not participate in the treatment; however, this is a standard issue for DID-type methods.
 Second, \Cref{ass:model} allows for the distributions of $\xi$, $\lambda$, and $Z$ to be different for individuals in the treated group relative to the untreated group.
 In the spirit of fixed effects models, \Cref{ass:model} also allows for these variables to be arbitrarily correlated with each other.
-Third, having the coefficient on $Z$ vary over time follows the difference in differences literature.
-If one removes the interactive fixed effect term from the model in \Cref{ass:model}, then this is exactly the sort of model that gives rise to conditional parallel trends assumptions that are common in the econometrics literature (\citet{heckman-ichimura-smith-todd-1998,abadie-2005,callaway-santanna-2019}).
-Including the interactive fixed effect puts the unobserved $\lambda$ into the model in the same way as the covariates.
-This means that, if we were to observe both $\lambda$ and $Z$, then the path (not the level) of untreated potential outcomes that individuals in the treated group would have experienced if they had not not participated in the treatment is the same as the path of outcomes that individuals in the untreated group did experience \textit{conditional on having the same values of $\lambda$ and $Z$}.
-In other words, if we observed $\lambda$, then we could just use a conditional difference in differences approach, but, since we do not observe it, we need to make some modifications.